quariumos/silicon/README.md

 ### Warning
-If the resulting .iso file fails to run properly, try compiling it on Ubuntu, for an unknown reason Clang-10 produces faulty code on other distributions of Linux
+If the resulting .iso file fails to run properly, try compiling it on Ubuntu, for an unknown reason Clang-10 produces faulty code on other distributions of Linux (you can also try using older versions of Clang)

 # Silicon
 This repository contains all the code for the QuariumOS kernel, Silicon.